ChordPro/chordpro/docs/content/ChordPro-Configuration-PDF.md

 Therefore the page number on (odd) page 3 is at the left side, while it is at the right side on (even) pages 2 and 4.

+## Front and Back Matter

+Front matter and back matter can be specified in the config file.

+      // PDF file to add as front matter.
+      "front-matter" : "",
+      // PDF file to add as back matter.
+      "back-matter" : "",

+The value should be the name of a file that contains a PDF document.
+This document is prepended (for back matter, appended) to the songbook.

+Front matter and back matter can be overriden with command line options.

 ## Font libraries

 You can either designate a built-in font by its name, or give the filename of a TrueType (ttf) or OpenType font (otf).